discolabs/django-shopify-auth/README.md

     });
 </script>
 ```

-Recent versions of Django's `startproject` include `django.middleware.clickjacking.XFrameOptionsMiddleware` in `settings.py`.
-This will prevent pages from being loaded in iframes, which means your app pages will never display in the Shopify admin.
-This middleware should be commented out, or admin page views should use the `@xframe_options_exempt` decorator.
+Recent versions of Django's `startproject` add `django.middleware.clickjacking.XFrameOptionsMiddleware` to the
+`MIDDLEWARE_CLASSES` list in `settings.py`.
+This prevents pages being loading in an `<iframe>`, meaning your app pages
+will not be displayed in the Shopify admin.

+To resolve this issue, you should either remove `XFrameOptionsMiddleware` from your `MIDDLEWARE_CLASSES`, or ensure that
+all of your app views make use of the `@xframe_options_exempt` decorator.

 ### 7. Making Shopify API calls